Adolescent and Young Adult HIV Research Program

-This program supports research to advance the understanding of how best to prevent the acquisition of HIV infection in vulnerable infants, children and adolescents.
-The program also supports research to understand, prevent, and address adverse health outcomes among youth living with HIV.
-Research that takes into account the unique developmental considerations across these time periods as well as the multiple levels of influence on infants, children and adolescents is strongly encouraged.
+This program supports research to advance the understanding of how best to prevent the acquisition of HIV among adolescents and young adults.
+The program also supports research to improve the health outcomes of adolescents and young adults who are living with HIV.
+Research that takes into account the unique developmental considerations across these time periods as well as the multiple levels of influence on adolescents and young adults is strongly encouraged.

 Areas of Emphasis

-- Support HIV prevention research focused on vulnerable youth (e.g., young men who have sex with men, young transgender women, young women, pregnant young women).
+- Support HIV prevention and care research focused on those who are placed at most risk (e.g. young men who have sex with men, young transgender individuals, adolescent girls and young women).

-- Foster multi-level and combination biobehavioral HIV research efforts targeting youth.
+- Foster multi-level and combination biobehavioral HIV research efforts targeting adolescents and young adults.

-- Conduct research to better understand the uptake, adherence, feasibility, ethical, legal and social factors associated with the implementation and use of biomedical HIV prevention and treatment strategies among youth and how best to pair these approaches with behavioral interventions.
+- Conduct research to better understand the uptake, adherence, feasibility, ethical, legal and social factors associated with the implementation and use of biomedical HIV prevention and treatment strategies among adolescents and young adults.

-- Develop interventions that harness the popularity and widespread use of mobile technologies and connected health technologies in reaching and engaging youth most vulnerable to HIV infection or those already living with HIV.
+- Develop and implement interventions that harness the widespread use of mobile technologies in reaching and engaging adolescents and young adults.

-- Encourage studies of youth living with HIV that emphasize improving outcomes along the HIV care continuum as well as the successful transition to adult care.
+Studies of adolescents and young adults that are living with HIV that emphasize improving health outcomes along the HIV care continuum as well as the successful transition to adult care.

 Susannah Allison, Ph.D.